guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >```
 >Sentinel modules were imported to make use of repeatable function within the policy.

-Enforcement levels
+Sentinel has three enforcement levels:
-- Advisory: The policy is allowed to fail.
+- <strong style="color: #b16286">Advisory:</strong> The policy is allowed to fail.
 However, a warning should be shown to the user or logged.
-- Soft Mandatory: The policy must pass unless an override is specified.
+- <strong style="color: #b16286">Soft Mandatory:</strong> The policy must pass unless an override is specified.
 The semantics of "override" are specific to each Sentinel-enabled application.
 The purpose of this level is to provide a level of privilege separation for a behavior.
 Additionally, the override provides non-reputation since at least the primary actor was explicitly overriding a failed policy.
-- Hard Mandatory: The policy must pass no matter what.
+- <strong style="color: #b16286">Hard Mandatory:</strong> The policy must pass no matter what.
 The only way to override a hard mandatory policy is to explicitly remove the policy.
 Hard mandatory is the default enforcement level.
 Ir should be used in situations where an override is not possible.

+To add the policy set to Terraform Cloud organization:
+- organization settings <span style="color: #3588E9">--></span> policy sets <span style="color: #3588E9">--></span> connect a new policy set
 ###### Terraform concepts

 Another common practice is to have one single configuration file that contains all the resource blocks required to provision the infrastructure.
 A single configuration file can have as many number of configuration blocks that you need.
 A common naming convention used for such a configuration file is to call it the main.tf.